1031 Exchange Property: Legally Defer Taxes

 ETJ and Local Regulations

-Extra-Territorial Jurisdiction (ETJ) in Texas allows cities to regulate land outside their boundaries.
-Consult our guide ETJ Texas – effects on subdivision and permits to understand the impact on your land.
+Extra-Territorial Jurisdiction (ETJ) in Texas allows cities to regulate land located outside their boundaries.
+Check out our guide , “ETJ in Texas: Effects on Subdivision and Permits,” to understand how this affects your property.

-Due Diligence of Replacement Land
+Due Diligence on the Replacement Site

 Selecting replacement land requires careful analysis.
 First, verify legal access to the property.
 Land without proper access and frontage loses considerable value.

-• Restrictions on use (zoning, deed restrictions)
+- Restrictions on use (zoning, deed restrictions)

-• Existing easements (electricity, pipelines, access)
+- Existing easements (electricity, pipelines, access)

-• Availability of services (water, electricity, internet)
+- Availability of services (water, electricity, internet)

 In Texas, counties such as Comal, Hays, Williamson, and Brazoria enforce particularly strict rules regarding access, easements, flooding, and topography, making rigorous due diligence essential before committing to a 1031 exchange involving land.